GOB52/M5Stack_FlipBookSD/README.en.md

 uint32_t sizen{0xFFFFFFFF}; // Terminator
 ```

+## Digression
+### Why combine all the JPEG files together?
+Opening and seeking files on an SD card takes a fair amount of time.
+When JPEG files are opened and displayed one at a time, the speed becomes a bottleneck.
+Therefore, we have adopted the method of sequentially loading a large single file, which was effective for physical media (floppy disks, etc.) and optical media (CDs, etc.), to shorten the card access time.

+Initially, we used unzipLIB to read from uncompressed ZIP files, but since the file is internally seek  once, we developed an original file format that assumes sequential reading without seeking, and by using this format we were able to eliminate the seeking.

+The read processing time per image has gone from tens of ms for each file opened to a few ms.

 ### Digression of the digression
 I was experimenting with unzipLIB because I wanted to handle ZIP files.
 I wanted to learn how to use it, and I wanted to play back a collection of image files like a flip book.
 (In the end, I ended up not using unzipLIB (´･ω･`) )

 ## Appendix
 * src/gob\_jpg\_sprite.hpp